kyle-mccarthy/c-ipc/README.md

-# cs4520-ipc
+# Inter-Process Communication
-cs4520-ipc

-for grading of message queue and pipes
+Demonstration of Inter-Process Communication with C for a university assignment.
+Utilizes queues and pipes to send the messages.